calmcoconut/diasDiaz/_posts/2021-06-16-Sockets-in-C.md

 	c. close the client connection with close()

 The server takes a port as its argument.
-The code borrows from (CITE).
+The code borrows from (Donahoo, Calvert, 2009).

 **includes**
 ```c